janinajeff/ADMIXTURE_MAPPING_PIPELINE/README.md

 # Phasing
  This an extension to Alicia Martin's ancestry pipeline that includes two-way and three-way admixture mapping.
 Found here https://github.com/armartin/ancestry_pipeline .
 Phasing was performed using SHAPEIT and 1000 genomes phase 3 reference samples (AFR, EUR, AMR).

+Using QC'd genotype files and the reference data, check and confirm the overlapping SNPs between the two datasets using -check function in ShapeIT.